Moore's foul shots lift Miami to 68-66 NCAA win over Trojans

 AP Sports Writer

-Moore drove the lane in the final moments and appeared to have his layup blocked by Chavez Goodwin.
-But a foul was called and Moore made the free throws.
+Not before a couple of dramatic comebacks.
+USC trailed by 13 points three minutes before halftime before rallying to a 37-32 lead.
+Then, down 65-58 with 44 seconds to go, Peterson made two 3-pointers and a layup to tie things at 66-all and set up Moore’s winning foul shots.

-USC’s Drew Peterson put up a shot from halfcourt that banked off the backboard and front of the rim as time ran out, sealing the Hurricanes’ first win in the tournament in six years.
+Moore drove the lane in the final moments and appeared to have his layup blocked by Chevez Goodwin.
+But a foul was called on Ethan Anderson and Moore made the free throws.

-Miami (24-10) will play Auburn on Sunday in a Midwest Region second-round game.
+Miami coach Jim Larranaga, who led George Mason to the 2006 Final Four, will take his Hurricanes to the second round Sunday for a game against Auburn.

 Miami won its first NCAA game since defeating Wichita State in the second round in 2016.